Let's talk about Nonalcoholic Fatty Liver Disease

 It’s estimated that 20–40% of adults in the U.S. have NAFLD.
 Certain health conditions like type 2 diabetes and high cholesterol can increase the chances of developing NAFLD.
 NAFLD is more common in people of Hispanic or Latin American descent

 Want to learn more about how your genetics may play a role in NAFLD?
 23andMe’s Nonalcoholic Fatty Liver Disease report (Powered by 23andMe Research) can tell you more about your likelihood to develop the condition.
 You can access this report through the 23andMe+ membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year.‡
+23andMe+ includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - The Nonalcoholic Fatty Liver Disease report (Powered by 23andMe Research) does not diagnose NAFLD and should not be used to make medical decisions.